fizwidget/fizwidget.github.io/source/_posts/2014-07-05-functional-pipelines.markdown

 Let's say we've got a list of student objects, and we want to get the ID numbers of the 10 youngest first-year students.
 Perhaps to send them a survey or something.
 I dunno.

 The point is, how do we do it?
-If you'd asked me a few years ago, I probably would've written something horrific like this:
+If you'd asked me a few years ago, I probably would've written something horrible like this:

 <!-- more -->